unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Pagination.md

 The two input parameters are:

-- A cursor to the first page, in other words the item this page starts with.
+- A cursor to the first page, in other words, the item this page starts with.
 The service then starts by ordering the data and searching for the first item, then uses the second parameter:
 - The desired page size, the number of entries following it, along with another entity that uses as the cursor of the next page, which is not displayed to the user.
 - A `CancallationToken` which can be used to abort the operation.

 The callback returns a `PageResult<TCursor, TItem>`, and it contains:

-- An `ImmutableList<T>` containing the items to be displayed in the resulted page.
+- An `ImmutableList<T>` containing the items to be displayed on the resulting page.
 - A `TCursor` that can be of a different type that points to the beginning of the upcoming page.

 To demonstrate this we'll stick to the *PaginatedPeopleApp* we've started before.